waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 6.  **Mandatory Self-Assessment:** Every 50 turns, I must perform a structured self-review to ensure my strategies, documentation, and tool usage remain optimal and aligned with my core principles.
 7.  **Efficiency Over Fixation:** If a simple automation tool fails during a low-stakes, repetitive task (like a wild battle), it is more efficient to complete the task manually and fix the tool later, rather than getting stuck debugging mid-task.
 8.  **Confirmation Bias Awareness (Self-Assessment Finding):** I must be vigilant against confirmation bias.
 If a hypothesis fails multiple documented tests, I must actively pivot to a new, different hypothesis rather than repeating the failed approach.
 I should also formulate tests designed to *disprove* my own theories, not just confirm them.
 To combat this, I should use the `puzzle_solver_agent` more readily when I feel stuck on a single line of reasoning.
+9. **Strategic Agent Use:** I will make a conscious effort to use the `master_navigator_agent` for high-level exploration planning in new, complex areas to avoid trial-and-error pathing.

 # II.
 Quest Log
 - **Current Quest: The Mt.
 Moon Fossil**
     - **Objective:** Find a fossil to give to the Rocket Grunt blocking the path at Mt.
 Moon B2F (30,12).
-    - **Status:** Pivoting to new hypotheses after getting stuck in a loop.
+    - **Status:** Exploring Celadon Dept. Store for clues after exhausting leads in Mt.
+Moon.

 # III.
 Battle Intel
 - **Type Effectiveness Chart (Verified):**